OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 ## Scripts
 For more detailed documentation of each script, check the readme file in the corresponding folder

+### Setup-SCCMOfficeUpdates
+Configures System Center Configuration Manager (SCCM) to configure Office Click-To-Run clients to use their closest Distribution Point (DP) for Office Updates.

 ### Get-OfficeVersion
 Query a local or remote workstations to find the version of Office that is installed.